FEMA and National Weather Service Emergency Alerts

 The emergency alert will be accompanied by a unique attention signal (which could be very loud) and a vibration cadence that is helpful to people with hearing or vision-related disabilities.

-You will receive Wireless Emergency Alerts (WEA) on your mobile device if:
+You will receive notifications on your mobile device if:

 - Your device is powered on and enabled